gitFaisal/crypto_currency_scraper/README.md

 # crypto_currency_scraper
-Scrape All Time Historical Data of any currency from coinmarketcap.com with this python script<br>
+Scrape Historical Data of any currency from coinmarketcap.com with this python script<br>

-This is a script to scrape 'all-time' data of desired crypto currency, and saves <br>
+This is a script to scrape data of desired crypto currency, and saves <br>
 the file as a csv to the directory script is being executed from.<br>

-Super easy to use, simpley run script and enter currency name.
-Example below <br>
+Super easy to use, simply run script and enter currency name and then enter a time interval.<br>
+Example below. <br>